planetlambert/turing/README.md

 I wanted to read Turing's paper, and found it too difficult to understand.
 I couldn't find a complete and easily-readable reference implementation, so I decided to make my own.

 ## How to use this repository
-***Disclaimer**: There are still large swaths of the paper (mainly the logic parts of sections 8 through 11) that are in progress as I don't understand well enough to explain to others.
+***Disclaimer**: There are still large swaths of the paper (mainly the logic parts of sections 8 through 11) that are in progress as I don't understand them well enough to explain to others.
 If you have a good resource to help a non-mathematician understand these sections, please reach out!*

-For those who intend to read the paper I recommend starting with [The Annotated Turing](https://www.amazon.com/Annotated-Turing-Through-Historic-Computability/dp/0470229055) by Charles Petzold (which explains the paper line-by-line with annotations), alongside this repository's [GUIDE.md](./GUIDE.md) which will guide you through the paper and codebase section-by-section.
+For those who intend to read the paper I recommend starting with [The Annotated Turing](https://www.amazon.com/Annotated-Turing-Through-Historic-Computability/dp/0470229055) by Charles Petzold (which explains the paper line-by-line with annotations).

+I wrote a guide ([GUIDE.md](./GUIDE.md)) for those who want to dive into the paper and codebase section-by-section.
+My hope is that the combination of a reference implementation and walkthrough helps others get value from the paper like I did.

 For those who want to use the implementation, here is how to get started: